Skip to main content

 - 2000s:

-The development of the Internet, social media, and platform devices is the biggest factor in K-pop's rise to global recognition in the early 2000s.
+The development of the Internet, social media, and platform devices is the most significant factor in K-pop’s rise to global recognition in the early 2000s.

-Artists such as BoA, TVXQ, BIGBANG, and Girls' Generation emerged during this time and, the artists became hugely popular not just in Korea but in foreign countries as well, making K-pop a stepping stone to globalization.
+Artists such as BoA, TVXQ, BIGBANG, and Girls’ Generation emerged during this time.
+The artists became hugely popular not just in Korea but also in foreign countries, making K-pop a stepping stone to globalization.

 - Post 2010s: